On a conjecture of Meeks, P\'erez and Ros: The counterexample

 which is again a contradiction. \end{proof}

-Let us recall some definitions concerning $3$-manifolds. \begin{defin} $1)$ We say that a $3$-manifold $M$ is irreducible, if every $2$-sphere embedded in $M$ bounds an embedded $3$-ball in $M$. $M$ is $P^2$-irreducible if it is irreducible and contains no embedded two-sided projective plane.\\\\ $2)$ We say that a closed oriented $3$-manifold $M$ is Haken, if is irreducible and it contains an embedded two-sided incompressible surface $\si$ (i.e, the map $\pi_1(\si) \to \pi_1(M)$ induced by the embedding is one-to-one) of genus $g \geq 1$.
+Let us recall some definitions concerning $3$-manifolds. \begin{defin} $1)$ We say that a $3$-manifold $M$ is irreducible if every $2$-sphere embedded in $M$ bounds an embedded $3$-ball in $M$. $M$ is $P^2$-irreducible if it is irreducible and contains no embedded two-sided projective plane.\\\\ $2)$ We say that a closed oriented $3$-manifold $M$ is Haken if it is irreducible and contains an embedded, two-sided, incompressible surface $\si$ (i.e., the map $\pi_1(\si) \to \pi_1(M)$ induced by the embedding is one-to-one) of genus $n \geq 1$.
 Otherwise, we say $M$ is non-Haken. \end{defin}

-\begin{thm} Let $(M,h)$ be a closed, irreducible, non-Haken Seifert Fibered Space with infinite fundamental group, endowed with a geometric metric $h$.
+\begin{thm} Let $M$ be a closed, irreducible, non-Haken Seifert Fibered Space with infinite fundamental group, and let $h$ be a geometric metric on $M$.
 Then $(M,h)$ does not contain any closed, embedded, minimal surface whose two-sided cover is stable. \end{thm}

-\begin{proof} It is well-known that a closed, irreducible, non-Haken Seifert Fibered Space $M$ with infinite fundamental group has $e(M) \neq 0$ and the base orbifold is a sphere with three cone points (see for example proposition $2$ in \cite{H}).
-The possible geometric structures for $M$ are $\nil$ and $\psl$, and for the geometric metrics on $M$, the base has a flat or hyperbolic metric.
-So, $M$ belong to the class of manifolds discussed on the main example \ref{main}.
+\begin{proof} It is well-known that a closed, irreducible, non-Haken Seifert Fibered Space $M$ with infinite fundamental group has $e(M) \neq 0$ and the base orbifold $S$ is a sphere with three cone points (see for example Proposition $2$ in \cite{H}).
+The possible geometric structures for $M$ are $\nil$ and $\psl$, and for the geometric metrics on $M$, $S$ has a flat or hyperbolic metric.
+So, $M$ belong to the class of manifolds discussed in the Main example \ref{main}.

-Suppose there is $\si \subset M$, a closed embedded minimal surface whose two-sided covering is stable.
-On the case $\si$ is two-sided, by lemma \ref{PR}, $\si$ is either \emph{vertical} or \emph{horizontal}.
-If $\si$ is \emph{vertical} then its projection $\gamma$ on the base surface is a simple closed curve inside the regular part.
-Since the metric is geometric, the following calculation shows that $\gamma$ is a geodesic: \\
+We argue by contradiction and suppose that there is $\si \subset M$, a closed embedded minimal surface whose two-sided covering is stable.
+In the case $\si$ is two-sided, by Lemma \ref{PR}, $\si$ is either vertical or horizontal.
+If $\si$ is vertical then its projection $\gamma$ on the base surface is a simple closed curve in the regular part of $S$.
+We next prove that $\gamma$ is a geodesic.